davidmeyer/davidmeyer.github.io/qc.md

 <li><a href="./golden_ratio.pdf"" target="_blank"
     rel="noopener noreferrer">
-An Interesting Integral Involving The Golden Ratio \phi</a>
+An Interesting Integral Involving The Golden Ratio</a>
 <br>